 Looking for tips on writing “thank you emails to employees”, read How to Write Thank You Emails to Employees.
 Do you want to appreciate your teammates via email?
 Read How to Appreciate Your Teammates via Email.

 When you appreciate a subordinate, your action helps to strengthen your team.
 Supervisors or employers many times do not know how to appreciate a subordinate or see reasons to do so.
-The mindset of some employers is that as long as the employee is paid, he or she should get the job done.
-Of course, that is true, but if your focus is on getting real results, you will need to learn how to appreciate a subordinate at your workplace.
+The mindset of some employers is that as long as they pay the employee, he or she should get the job done.
+That is true, but if your focus is on getting real results, you will need to learn how to appreciate a subordinate at your workplace.

-People want to be appreciated, it tells them that you notice the extra effort that they put in at work.
+People want to be appreciated.
+It tells them you notice the extra effort that they put in at work.
 Also, it is not out of place to appreciate a subordinate for doing jobs expected of him or her.
-When you appreciate a subordinate or an employee at work, the person is motivated to put in more.
+When you appreciate a subordinate or an employee at work, it motivates the person to put in more.
 This is one of the easiest ways of getting employees to work harder and remain loyal.

-Below, we highlight the main reasons why you should appreciate a subordinate:
+Below, we highlight the main reasons you should appreciate a subordinate: